lmiller1990/rails-cypress/README.md

 - DatabaseCleaner (or just ActiveRecord) for cleaning the database between tests
 - Selenium for driving the browser in E2E tests

-Moving to cypress.io (at least for the E2E tests), it now looks like:
+Moving to Cypress (at least for the E2E tests), it now looks like:

 - Mocha/Chai combo for the testing framework
 - No good replacement for FactoryBot
 - Need to figure the database clearing/truncation out on our own
-- cypress.io for the browser tests
+- Cypress for the browser tests

 At first glance, and based on my experience, the stack is a lot less "batteries included", which is what I like about Rails.
 I'm continuing to try new things out.
 This article will